Valkea/ML_Wine/README.md

 Stop with CTRL+C

-And once again, one can run the same test steps explained above... (open url and run wine_quality_client.py)
+And once again, one can run the same test steps explained above... (open input url or run wine_quality_client.py)

 ## Create a new model file from python script